 For example, if the business entity is a manufacturer of widgets, and information describing the manufacturer contains the text item “best manufacturer of widgets,” then the word “best” may convey more than merely the business category of the entity, and consequently may skew the entity’s identity.

 Whereas “a manufacturer of widgets” would objectively describe the business entity, the addition of the word “best” subjectively describes the business entity and possibly inaccurately represents the business entity.
 Such information is described as spam.

-Repeating the same word multiple times might also be a sign of spam.
-Including words and letters in number fields, like those for phone numbers could be construed as spam.
+Repeating the same word multiple times might also be a sign of map spam.
+Including words and letters in number fields, like those for phone numbers could be also be construed as map spam.

 The patent is:

 Determining spam in information collected by a source

 Assigned to Google